PeterBengtson/Ooloi-docs/ADRs/0034-Key-Signature-Architecture.md

 - ADR-0026: Pitch Representation (establishes sounding pitch principle)
 - ADR-0033: Time Signature Architecture (similar ChangeSet usage pattern)
 - ADR-0035: Remembered Alterations (accidental display algorithm and temporal tracking)

-## Related Decisions

-- **Transposition:** Key signatures do not participate in transposition; all pitches are transposed as sounding pitches, and key signatures must be updated separately (or automatically by layout system for transposing instruments)
-- **Layouts:** Transposing instrument parts will need automatic key signature transposition based on instrument transposition interval
-- **Enharmonic spelling:** Key signature choice affects default accidental display but does not alter pitch spelling stored in Pitch records